luminus-framework/luminus/resources/public/md/html_templating.md

 as templates.

 You can choose to use either templating engine or combine them.
-Alternatively, you can choose to use a different templating engine alltogether.
+Alternatively, you can choose to use a different templating engine altogether.
 A couple of popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).

 ## HTML Templating Using Selmer